ensi-martini/Quest-for-Kronol/README.md

 This game supports XBOX controllers, just plug in and play!

-In order to run this, Pygame must be installed with a matching version of Python.
+In order to run this, Pygame must be installed with a matching version of Python (at least 3.0).